 One of the most disturbing and defining features of addiction is withdrawal.
 Obsessive love withdrawal is the ultimate confirmation of love addiction when a relationship ends.
 Withdrawing from a relationship partner is painful.
 The pain feels unrelenting.
 You may feel paralyzed in your grief, locked into the past, totally obsessed and unable to move forward.
 So what can you do?
 First- know there is hope and know you are not alone.

-The following are some important steps to help you start breaking free fom the pain and finding strength to move forward on a healthy path.
+The following are some important steps to help you start breaking free from the pain and finding the strength to move forward on a healthy path.

 How to Start Healing from a Breakup and Love Withdrawal: